How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Results and Discussion

 Just as for responses to words, a negative correlation was present for the slopes of \texttt{Yes-Activation} and the random intercepts (upper center panel).
 But whereas for words, all but the fastest responders had negative slopes, for nonwords, negative slopes were present only for the slowest responders.
 In other words, slow responders made use of yes-activation to speed up their responses to words and hardly made use of yes-activation for nonwords; however, fast responders did not use yes-activation much for words, and were slowed down by this information for nonwords.

-When participants made a nonword response to nonword stimuli, the slope of \texttt{Log L1Chat} was always negative, and more so for slower responders (lower left panel).
+When participants made a nonword response to nonword stimuli, the slope of \texttt{Log Cue Activ\-at\-ion Diversity} was always negative, and more so for slower responders (lower left panel).
 The same negative correlation was present for word responses to words.
 But whereas for words, responses were slowed down most for faster subjects, for nonwords, responses were speeded up more for slower responders.
 Apparently, uncertainty about the form predicted by the feedback loop differentially affected participants' response strategies for words and nonwords.

 When making nonword responses, stimuli with a greater \texttt{Semantic Density} (center bottom panel) elicited longer reaction times, especially for the slower responders.
 For nonwords, even the fast responders have positive slopes for semantic density.
 By contrast, for words, fast responders had negative slopes.
 Apparently, fast responders used dense semantic neighborhoods to respond more quickly to words, at a small cost for response speed for nonwords.
 Conversely, the slowest participants were hardly slowed down for words, but were especially slow to respond to nonwords in dense semantic neighborhoods.